Diving while on your period

 · Menstrual disks

-Many people find menstrual discs more comfortable than cups and they work in a similar way.
+Many people find menstrual discs more comfortable than cups and they work similarly.
 These discs also collect blood rather than absorb it.

 They can be difficult to insert at first but just like cups, practice makes perfect.

 They are not reusable so you will need backup.

 · Do not use pads and liners.